 ⚠️Note: If you delete a video version, you won’t be able to restore it.

-Versions for Create videos
+Versions for videos made with Vimeo

-If you created a video using Vimeo Create, you will see an Edit button on the video's settings page.
+If you created a video using Vimeo, you will see an Edit button on the video's settings page.
 Every time you select Edit, you create a new version of that video.
 Note that paying members are able to access previous versions, whereas Basic and Free members cannot access version history.

 Review pages for versions